abbgrade/PsSmo/Readme.md

 ```

 Alternatively it can be build and installed from source.

 1. Install the development dependencies
-2. Download or clone it from GitHub and r
+2. Download or clone it from GitHub
 3. Run the installation task:

 ```powershell